timthepost/lume-basic-seo/README.md

 URLs plugin, you can log to a file, a function, or standard output / standard error.

-Options are documented in the code; all have reasonable defaults:
+Options are documented in the code; all have reasonable defaults (it's easiest to just show the relevant code):

 ```ts
 interface Options {